Form: A multi-trunked shrub that can be pruned into a tree.

 Mature Size: 6'-25' high and wide.

-Flowers: Large, fragrant, pink to white to purple depending on cultivar.
+Flowers: Large, fragrant, white to pink to purple depending on cultivar.
 Wild versions are pink.

 Bloom: Spring to fall.

-Fruit: Long, thin, brown seedpods which persist on tree.
+Fruit: Long, thin, brown seedpods, containing flat winged seeds, persist on the tree.

 Leaves: Dark green, long, narrow.
-The tree provides light, filtered shade.
+This plant provides light, filtered shade.

 Stems: No thorns.